FREQUENTLY ASKED QUESTIONS

 Q. How do you price your statues?

 A: We base our prices on cost of materials and labor.
-Our statues are made of a variety of materials, from sacred clay, to brass, to ResinPlus.
+Our statues are made of a variety of materials, from sacred clay, gypsumstone, resin, cold cast bronze, to ResinPlus.
 We have a commitment to continually improving quality and selection.
 And there are the people.
 It costs Sacred Source money to give the Artisans and our staff here a living wage, but that's the only way we'd have it.
 Some of our statues are relatively easy to make and don't require a lot of expensive materials.
 Our Artisans are so talented and practiced that they can work quite quickly.
 We don't charge whatever the market will bear, just what we need to keep things operating.

 Q: Do you really support fair trade?